cdabrt/GraphicsEngine/README.md

 For now, this is an educational project which also exists to showcase my work on my portfolio if it bears fruit.

 ## License
 This repository and its code are made publicly available solely for my own educational, portfolio and personal purposes.
 Feel free to fork this repository for personal study and exploration.
 However, any copying, modification, distribution, or commercial use of this code is prohibited without explicit written permission from me.

 ## Build
-Run:
+Run the following commands below.

+-**Conan commands**
 * conan profile detect --force
  This automatically creates a conan profile based on system scans.
 * conan install . --output-folder=build --build=missing
  Installs dependencies set in the conanfile.txt. --build=missing is here in case no pre-compiled binary exists of a dependency.

+-**CMake commands**
 * cd build
  Cd into build folder.
 * cmake .. -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo
  Set conan toolchain and build type.
 For release, change type to "Release".
 * cmake --build .
  Build project using cmake.
+***
+**Using CLion:**

+In CLion under Settings -> Build, Execution, Deployment -> CMake Add the command: -DCMAKE_TOOLCHAIN_FILE=\${PROJECT_DIR}/build/conan_toolchain.cmake
+Replace \${PROJECT_DIR} with your absolute path to the project.
+With this, you can now add your own run configuration.
+Select CMake Application, choose the run target (name of the project in the CMake file) and you should be able to run the program.
+Note: Always run the conan commands before running the cmake configuration.